timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 isVoiceOverRunning
 ```

 `UIAccessibility` also offers Notifications that can be subscribed to in order to observer changes in these settings while your app is running.
 Since the system already respects these settings, so should we as developers within our apps.
-Let's look at some of these in more detail:
+Let's look at some of them in more detail:

 ### Darker System Colors
 This setting changes the system colors to increase contrast between text and background.
 If you are using custom colors you should also adjust these for higher contrast, meaning darker by default and slightly lighter in Dark Mode.
 Within the Xcode Asset Catalog we can find a "High Contrast" check box that then allows us to provide these variants.
 If you define your colors within code you can simply check this property to determine which variant to return.